 CGD Services has been focused on diversifying its business over the last three years to the national security market.
 The acquisitions of Abraxas in fiscal year 2011, and NEK in December 2012, add to the segment's specialized skills and further diversify the business to new customers and markets which are directly aligned with DoD's emphasis on intelligence and the special operations forces communities where trusted credentials are a high barrier to entry.
 NEK provides Special Forces training-related services to the U.S. Army and other national security related customers and provides a platform to expand CGD Services work both in the U.S. and to key foreign allies.
-At NEK we employ over 500 employees with substantial experience in the Special Forces community.

 For fiscal years 2014 and 2015, NEK was slightly dilutive to our earnings per share after consideration of the amortization of purchased intangibles and acquisition related costs.
-We anticipate that this acquisition should be accretive by fiscal year 2017.
+In 2016, NEK was accretive to earnings.

-Cost reimbursable and time and materials contracts accounted for 51% of our sales in CGD Services for fiscal year 2015, with the remaining sales derived from fixed-price contracts.
+Cost reimbursable and time and materials contracts accounted for 48% of our sales in CGD Services for fiscal year 2016, with the remaining sales derived from fixed-price contracts.
 Revenues under cost reimbursable contracts are recognized as costs are incurred, plus the estimated fee earned under the contract terms.
 Often these are structured as award fees based on performance and are generally accrued during the performance of the contract based on our historical experience with such awards.
 Revenues under time and materials contracts are recognized as services are delivered based on the terms of the contract.
 Revenues under our fixed-price service contracts with the U.S. government are recorded using the cost-to-cost percentage-of-completion method.